shrestha-ajay/AjayShrestha.com/README.md

 [comment]: <> (this is a test)

 Welcome to my site.
 Here is my brief background.
 I grew up in [Nepal](https://en.wikipedia.org/wiki/Nepal) and came to the US to pursue bachelor's degree in computer engineering.
-I received PhD in machine learning in 2019 from the University of Bridgeport, Connecticut.
+I received PhD in machine learning in 2019 from the University of Bridgeport.
 I am passionate about contineous learning and applying knowledge/experience to solve problems for business and society.

 ## Education & Experience
-- 15 Years engineering and management experience in DevOps and Site Reliability Engineering: [iMedX](https://imedx.com/), [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), [Imagen Technologies](https://imagen.ai/) (present)
+- 15 years of engineering and management experience in DevOps and Site Reliability Engineering: [iMedX](https://imedx.com/), [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), [Imagen Technologies](https://imagen.ai/) (present)
 - BS/MS/PhD, Computer Science & Engineering, [University of Bridgeport](https://www.bridgeport.edu/), Connecticut, USA
 - Industry Certifications in project management (PMP), cloud development, devops, machine learning and others